andrewt3000/MachineLearning/transformer.md

 Heads are concatenated and combined into a single output.

 ### Attention Block
 In attention is all you need, **layer normalization** is added after each sub-layer with residual connections.
 In the original paper Layer norm is post; nearly all modern LLMs use pre-LN.
-Layer norm stabilizes and accelerates training by mitigating internal covariate shift and exploding/vanishing gradient issues.
-The attention block also contains a residual connection.
+Layer norm stabilizes training, mitigates exploding/vanishing gradient issues, and permits training deep stacks.

 ### Cross attention
 **Self attention** has a single source input X. **Cross attention** merges 2 input sources.
 Q comes from the target sentence matrix ($Y$), while $K$ and $V$ come from the source sentence matrix ($X$).